TakayukiNagamine/FastTrack-Workshop/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# FastTrack-Workshop
+# My workflow of vowel analysis using FastTrack

 <!-- badges: start -->
 <!-- badges: end -->
 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-This is the repository for the workshop on using FastTrack for the Phonetics lab meeting on 1st February, 2022.
+This is the repository for the workshop on using FastTrack for the Phonetics lab meeting on 1st February, 2022 at Lancaster University.

-# Overview

 Fast Track is a (nearly) automated formant tracking tool that enables you to extract the formant contours quickly and easily.
 The tool